Last Updated on 2022/04/22

 The villagers of Tajing have lived here for centuries.
 The largest cave is approximately 230 meters long, 115 wide, and 50 high.
-In China, they became famous after a China Daily article of 2007, which depicted them as modern troglodytes.
+In China, they became famous after a China Daily article in 2007, which depicted them as modern troglodytes.
 Other articles claimed they were the last tribe who lived in a cave in Asia (but that’s not true).
 They have developed into a quasi-tribal society.
 Inside the cave, there are many houses, all without a roof, a school, and a basketball court.
 Most of the people left the village in search of money and job opportunities.
 However, many others refused to leave the village and even refused new houses built by the local government.
 In Southwest China, there is also another village in a cave, Fengyandong, in Yunnan province.

 The new houses built by the government and refused by the villagers